redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ![Organize Imports example](images/lab24_organize_imports.png)

-2. Let’s add the Microprofile HTTP client service (based on https://quarkus.io/guides/rest-client and https://download.eclipse.org/microprofile/microprofile-rest-client-1.2.1/microprofile-rest-client-1.2.1.html).
-Technically, we could manually edit the pom.xml file and add all the necessary maven dependencies, but the Quarkus Maven plugin has a convenient command.
+2. Let’s add the Microprofile HTTP client service (based on the [MicroProfile Documentation](https://quarkus.io/guides/rest-client and https://download.eclipse.org/microprofile/microprofile-rest-client-1.2.1/microprofile-rest-client-1.2.1.html) ).
+Technically, we could manually edit the pom.xml file and add all the necessary maven dependencies, but the Quarkus Maven plugin has a convenient command to do the same.
 The command below adds the necessary dependencies in our project so that we can create our service that will call into the Decision Manager REST API.
 Run the following command from /projects/quarkus-workshop-labs

 ```bash
 mvn quarkus:add-extension -Dextensions="rest-client, quarkus-jackson, quarkus-resteasy-jackson, quarkus-jsonb"
 ```

-3. Because we want to lean on the MicroProfile REST client, we will add a very simple service interface and annotate it appropriately (inside of org.acme.people.service package).
-Create a DecisionService class in the service package that looks like this:
+3. In order to use the MicroProfile REST client, create a very simple service interface and annotate it appropriately (inside of org.acme.people.service package).
+Create a **DecisionService** class in the *org.acme.people.service* package that looks like this:

 ```java
 package org.acme.people.service;